kdave/btrfsmaintenance/README.md

 in `/var/lib/rpm`.
 The script or plugin simpy runs a defragmentation on the affected files.
 See `btrfs-defrag-plugin.py` for more details.

+At the moment the 'zypper' package manager plugin exists.
+As the package managers differ significantly, there's no single plugin/script to do that.

 ### Settings ###

 The settings are copied to the expected system location from the template (`sysconfig.btrfsmaintenance`).
 This is a shell script and can be sourced to obtain values of the variables.

-The template provided for openSUSE contains descriptions of the variables, default and possible values.
+The template contains descriptions of the variables, default and possible values and can be deployed without changes (expecting the root filesystem to be btrfs).

 ## About ##

 The goal of this project is to help administering btrfs filesystems.
-It is not supposed to be distribution specific but so far only SUSE distros are supported.
+It is not supposed to be distribution specific.
+Common scripts/configs are preferred but per-distro exceptions will be added when necessary.

 Please open issues for bugs or feature requests.